What is Inquiring Teachers?

 What is the course format and structure?

 All courses take place through the course management system MoodleCloud.
 Courses last between four and six weeks.
 Participants engage online asynchronously, but follow a weekly course schedule.
 Participants interact with one another primarily through asynchronous discussions.
-Optional live sessions (1-2 per course) are also offered (determined based on participant interest and availability).
+When possible, at least two optional synchronous online meetings are also scheduled.

 Do you offer CEUs (Continuing Education Units)?